 Keeping the D.I.Y. mentality allowed us to not look at others as non-believers in what we were doing but as actual friends helping create the Austin bitcoin scene.
 As we progressed with ⚡️PlebLab, this proved to even work amongst the more expansive bitcoin space.
 True D.I.Y. is building a subculture and serving the needs of your hacker misfit friends.
 One of the reasons Thriller Bitcoin exists was the lack of publications covering the noise we were making.
 What’s more bitcoiner than refusing a local fiat conglomeration of dominant media outlets?

 D O Y O U J U S T K E E P D O I N G?

 Y E S !

-Another great thing myself, Kyle and Keyan did was create core values amongst ourselves.
-These values still to this day make sure we are all on the same page for any issue that could arise.
-When creating a bitcoin scene in your town make sure those values sit at the forefront of every decision you make.
+Another great thing Kyle and Keyan, and I did was create core values amongst ourselves.
+These values still, to this day, ensure we are all on the same page for any issue that could arise.
+When creating a bitcoin scene in your town, ensure those values sit at the forefront of every decision you make.
 Jumping in from the sidelines and helping others is the best way to learn.
-Remember not everything has to be about you for your community to thrive and benefit from your service.
+Remember, not everything has to be about you for your community to thrive and benefit from your service.

 Fanzines were crucial for sharing information about this music.
 It was such a different era.
 Once you get into the pre-internet era, it's kind of like the Dark Ages.
 A lot of the information about this music could only be obtained by writing a letter to somebody for a copy of their zine, because they only printed 500 copies or driving a couple of hours to the big city to go to the one store that might have one copy of the zine.
 You really had to work to track down this information.
 It was not easy.
 It was just a handful of shows that would play the music and even just a handful of zines that would actually give you the addresses of where you could get these records.
 The Sub Pop fanzine was, I think, very unique.
 There really wasn't any other zine out there like it.